hfarruda/doces/README.md

 # doces
-Experimental library to simulate opinion dynamics on adaptive complex networks
+DOCES (Dynamical Opinion Clusters Exploration Suite) is an experimental library to simulate opinion dynamics on adaptive complex networks.